Download our registration package for more details.

 We encourage children to spend time with activities, but only to their individual ability.
 We change the activities on a weekly basis, which keeps their interest high.
 Children are more likely to stay involved with an activity that is new or one which they haven’t seen for a while.
 Our centres, routines, schedule and staff are all consistent, giving the children a sense of comfort and familiarity.

-The second part of the programme is a group-teaching time.
+The second part of the program is a group-teaching time.
 After a general tidy-up, the children form a large circle on the floor.
-We start with juice and cookies, which we provide.
+We start with fresh cut fruit, cheese and crackers, which we provide.
 Each day one of the children has the special job of being the “cookie person” who passes the basket of cookies around the circle for us.
 This is a social time.
 We are eating together, and we expect nice manners, encouraging a thank you from each child.

 The teaching circle is planned around our weekly topic.
 We share information that we learned earlier at other centres.
 We sing songs about the topic and learn more about the topic through our songs.
 Many action songs are planned as well as role-play songs.

 Here, as in other areas, the teacher’s observation skills are very important.
 We want to ask of each child something that is challenging, but not intimidating.
 Children are at different levels in different areas of development.
 For some, their social skills come more easily than their understanding of math concepts.
 For some, group social skills are challenging, but their language development is exceptional.
 Whatever their level of development, we try to challenge the children individually.
 We want every experience to be positive and successful so that they will want to try again.
 We have many songs that we can adapt to help children progress in this area.